-So you’re a do it yourselfer.
+So you’re a do-it-yourselfer.
 You like to do things yourself.
-If you wanted to make your own disc golf disc, then how do you do it?
-In this article we will discuss several ways in which you can make your own disc golf disc.
+If you want to make your own disc golf disc, then how do you do it?
+In this article, we will discuss several ways in which you can make your own disc golf disc.

-Regardless of the method you use to make your own disc golf disc, the first thing you will need to do is come up with a golf disc design.
+No matter which method you employ to create your own disc golf disc, the initial step involves developing a golf disc design.

 Designing Disc Golf Discs

-By making a few minor changes to the disc dimensions of existing discs, you can have a drastically different flying discs, according to the characteristics you are looking for.
+By making a few minor changes to the disc dimensions of existing discs, you can have a drastically different flying disc, according to the characteristics you are looking for.

 To make a disc more overstable, raise the parting line and flatten the dome so that more air flows under the disc.